cloudevents/spec/spec.md

 # Minimum Supported Event Size

-In order to increase interoperability, all CloudEvent consumers MUST accept messages up to a size of 256KB, measured by serializing the CloudEvent as [JSON](./json-format.md) (minified, i.e. without white-space).
+In order to increase interoperability, all CloudEvent consumers MUST accept events up to a size of 256KB, measured by serializing the CloudEvent as [JSON](./json-format.md) (minified, i.e. without white-space).

-CloudEvent consumers MAY reject CloudEvents above this size.
+CloudEvent consumers MAY reject events above this size.
-It is RECOMMENDED for CloudEvent producers to only create CloudEvents within this size, unless they can be sure all consumers support larger sizes.
+It is RECOMMENDED for CloudEvent producers to only create events within this size, unless they can be sure all consumers support larger sizes.

 # Example